Registration opens on April 2nd at 6.00pm.

 - A medical team will be available (as long as they are not required for emergencies on the course).
 Please take into account that the medical team can become very busy with foot care, blister treatment and such, so it’s always a good idea to be able to take care of your own feet in order to avoid long waiting times.

 90% of the course is on trail.
 Trail shoes are advised.
 There are sections of the trail which can become very muddy in wet conditions.
-The weather in March is extremely variable and can include anything from snow to heavy rain or bright sunshine.
+The weather in winter is extremely variable and can include anything from snow to heavy rain or bright sunshine.
 Be prepared for all conditions.

 There will be kit checks prior, during and after the race.
 Runners must carry the following mandatory equipment at all times.
 A time penalty of minimum one hour will be imposed for any item found to be missing at any point on course.